dangrie158/email-categorization-thesis/source/10_chapter_2.md

 LDA is a successor of Latent Semantic Indexing (LSI) (@deerwester1990indexing) or more precisely the probabilistic variant PLSI (@hofmann1999probabilistic).

-LSI is a discriminative model that uses a TF-IDF (term frequency - inverse document frequency) matrix of the words in the corpus and compresses this matrix using a singular value decomposition (SVD).
-PLSI, in contrast, is a generative mixture model, that tries to model the probability of the word co-occurrence of a word $w$ in document $d$; $p(w,d)$ by the mixture of independent multinomial distributions. @hofmann1999probabilistic gives equation (@plsi-mixture) that defines the joint probability model where $Z$ is the set of unobserved (latent) topics.
+LSI is a discriminative model that uses a tf-idf (term frequency - inverse document frequency) matrix of the words in the corpus and compresses this matrix using a singular value decomposition (SVD).
+PLSI, in contrast, is a generative mixture model, that tries to model the probability of the word co-occurrence of a word $w$ in document $d$; $p(w,d)$ by the mixture of independent multinomial distributions.
+Thomas Hoffman presents equation (@plsi-mixture) that defines the joint probability model where $Z$ is the set of unobserved (latent) topics (@hofmann1999probabilistic).

 (@plsi-mixture) $$p(w,d)=\sum_{ z \in Z }^{  }{ p(z)p(d|z)p(w|z) } $$